You are here: Urology Textbook > Kidneys > Autosomal recessive polycystic kidney disease

 Renal ultrasound shows enlarged kidneys; this may be already detectable in fetal examinations.
 Hyperechogenic renal medulla, high-resolution ultrasound reveals microcysts.
 Larger cysts show up much later in the course of the disease.

 MRI with MR cholangiography:

-Enlarged kidneys, darker than normal on T1 and brighter than normal on T2 weighted images.
+MRI shows enlarged kidneys, darker than usual on T1 and brighter than average on T2 weighted images.
 MR cholangiography reveals intrahepatic biliary ductal dilatation.

-Enlarged kidneys, in delayed films you can see the contrast media in the dilated collecting ducts.
-Historic examination, replaced by MRI.
+Late films show enlarged kidneys with contrast media in the dilated collecting ducts.
+Intravenous urography is a historic examination, replaced by MRI.

 Treatment of Autosomal Recessive Polycystic Kidney Disease

 - In the first days: treatment of respiratory insufficiency

 - Symptomatic treatment of hypertension, kidney and liver insufficiency